Calvin T. Ryan Library

 All persons affiliated with University of Nebraska at Kearney must present their University ID.

-Special Borrowers must be at least 18 years of age and present valid picture identification issued by the State of Nebraska to obtain a Special Borrowers card.
-Special Borrowers can check out up to five library items.
+Community users must be at least 18 years of age and present valid picture identification issued by the State of Nebraska to obtain a community users card.
+Community users can check out up to five library items.

 All Identification Cards are non-transferable.

-Each borrower is responsible for material checked out in his/her name.
+Each borrower is responsible for material checked out in their name.

 Each borrower is responsible for keeping the library informed of address changes.

-Library materials may be checked out to Special Borrowers, UNK Students, Reciprocal Faculty and Staff for a period of twenty-eight days except for the categories of materials designated below:
+Library materials may be checked out to community users for a period of twenty-eight days, UNK Faculty, Staff, and Students, Reciprocal Faculty, Staff, and Students until End-of-Semester except for the categories of materials designated below:

 Any exceptions to the check-out periods stated above may be made at the discretion of the Librarian in charge of that portion of the library’s collection.
 For any exceptions to reserve material check-out periods, written approval from the course instructor must be presented to the Circulation Manager or a Circulation Library Associate.